In 2005 I had the big vision to travel the world by myself and to go to all the places I’ve always dreamed about.

 In fact, I also stopped watching horror movies, the news on the tv and told everyone that I don’t want to hear anything about new plane crashes anymore.

-Instead, I started engaging with people who already have experience with flying, were already a world traveler and connected with those.
+Instead, I started engaging with people who already had experience with flying, were already a world traveler, and connected with those.

 Secondly, my friend surprised me with plane tickets to Paris.